Working with a digital marketing company in Greensboro, NC, should involve more than campaigns, dashboards, and vague promises to optimize.

 Pricing context, proof, service details, contact options, design elements, and animations can all create friction when they slow users down.

-Note: Site elements like high-resolution images, advanced navigation, auto-play videos, and excessive redirects can affect load speed.
-Page load speed is a ranking factor, but visitors also feel the difference when a site is slow to use.
+Note: Auto-play videos, high-resolution images, advanced navigation, excessive redirects, and other site elements can create load speed issues.
+Page load speed is a ranking factor, but speed also affects how usable the site feels once someone gets there.

 Good web design from a digital marketing company in Greensboro, NC, does not make every page simpler by removing useful detail.
 It gives complex information a clearer order so visitors can understand the offer without extra work.

-Paid Media & Audience Targeting
+Paid Campaigns & Better Targeting

-It can help with:
+They can help with:

 - Promoting priority products, services, or seasonal offers